Sir Seewoosagur Ramgoolam Botanical Garden: Function

 After two visits to the Isle de France, Pierre Poivre was appointed Intendant of the island in 1767.
 The following year, he occupied Mon Plaisir in his official capacity and in 1770 he purchased the estate for himself.
 He was the creator of the present gardens, since in addition to a nursery for the acclimatisation of the nutmeg and clove plants, he also gathered together numerous plants from other areas with as many indigenous plant species as he could.
 It is thanks to Poivre and his successor Nicolas Céré, who devoted his life and most of his personal fortune to create the gardens, that Pamplemousses became well known to leading naturalists and acquired the worldwide fame it has since retained.

 Between 1810 and 1849, the gardens went through an unsettled and difficult period.
 In 1849, James Duncan was appointed director of the much neglected gardens.
 He restored the abandoned gardens to something of their former beauty and introduced numerous species of plants including many of the palms now represented in the gardens.

 By the middle of the last century, the sugar industry had been fast developing, and the gardens provided a suitable site for the introduction of new cane varieties from other parts of the world.
 Dr. Charles Meller, one of the directors of the garden, was sent to Australia and New Zealand to bring new varieties of canes; unfortunately, he died in the course of the journey.

-When the malaria epidemic struck Mauritius in 1866, much of the gardens were used as a nursery for the production of thousands of Eucalyptus trees which were introduced in an attempt to control the disease by drying out the marshes of the country, the breeding places of mosquitoes.
+When the malaria epidemic struck Mauritius in 1866, much of the gardens were used as a nursery for the production of thousands of Eucalyptus tereticornis trees which were introduced in an attempt to control the disease by drying out the marshes of the country, the breeding places of mosquitoes.

 The Director of the Botanic Gardens became in due course also the Conservator of forests.
 The gardens stayed under his care until the creation of the Department of Agriculture in 1913.
 The latter then took over the responsibility of the gardens and they have remained under its control ever since.